The New York Community Trust

 - Applicants must have existing authorization to work in the United States.

 - This is a temporary and time-limited Fellowship.
 Fellows must start by June 3, 2024 (date flexible but most start between May 28 and May 30, 2024).
 The Fellowship ends in May 2025.
 Fellows must commit to the entire period.

 - Fellows must remain enrolled as full-time graduate students for the entire Fellowship.

 - Fellows’ field of graduate study must match an aspect of the Fellowship.

 You may only apply for one of the Fellowships.
-If we conclude that your qualifications may fit a different Fellowship than the one for which you applied for, we will share your application with the hiring team for that area.
-Interviews will be scheduled between March 11th and March 26th, with decisions announced by April 10, 2020.
+If we conclude that your qualifications may fit a different Fellowship than the one for which you applied for, we will share your application with other hiring teams.
+We will consider each response carefully but will contact only those individuals whose candidacies we seek to pursue.

 About the Organization